BIH-DMBS/CLUES/docs/index.md

-# CLUES: A Comprehensive Workflow for Integrating Geospatial Data in Health Research
+# CLUES: Integrating Geospatial Data in Research

 ## About